AliceHincu/Theory-Concepts/Solving a problem in Packet Tracer.md

 * Now go to **PC**, Desktop > Ip Configuration, check the "DHCP" circle and check if the updated information is corect.

 In the initial drawing is another PC, but I didn't add it here.

+### 2.2 Setting up the second network (N2)
+The beginning is the same as N1, same devices, same wire.

+Now we set the IPs:
+* We start with the **router**, we go to config.
+We remember that the wire was used for FastEthernet 0/0, so for N2 we choose that interface and set the IP to 194.95.50.33 with mask /27.
+Set the port "On".
+* Before we set the **Web server** to become HTTP go to desktop>ip config:
+   * We need to statically assign an IP: 194.95.50.34 and mask /27.
+   * To reach the Internet from the server, we pass through R2, through FastEthernet0/0, so we set the server's default gateway to 194.95.50.33
+   * We already calculated the IP of the DNS server, which is 194.95.50.66, so we set it.
+* Now go back to services: DHCP (We can also set this one to DHCP, to make our lives easier):
+   * We check the "On" circle, to make it a DHCP server (to set IPs for the rest of the PCs.)
+   * We set the "Start IP Address:" to 194.95.50.35, because .33 is for the router and .34 is for the server.
+   * We set the mask to /27 (255.255.255.224)
+   * We set the "Default Gateway" to the IP of the router(194.95.50.33)
+   * We set the DNS to 194.95.50.66 (we already calculated it)
+   * **PRESS SAVE**
+* Now go back to services: HTTP :
+   * Usually it's already on
+   * Edit index.html and write "New Page" (or anything you want)
+   * PRESS SAVE
+* Now go to **PC**:
+   * Desktop > Ip Configuration, check the "DHCP" circle and check if the updated information is corect.
+   * Desktop > Web Browser, in the URL write the server IP (194.95.50.34) and press "Go".
+You should see index.html ("New page").